Crypto-TII/TLS1.3/cpp/README.md

 	./client tls13.1d.pw

-Try it a few times - it randomly asks for a HelloRetryRequest and a Key Update, testing this code (but it does not allow resumption)
+Try it a few times - it randomly asks for a HelloRetryRequest and a Key Update, testing this code (but it does not allow resumption).
+This site also requires that short records are not padded (that is PAD\_SHORT\_RECORDS is not defined in *tls1_3.h*).

 A resumption ticket can be deleted by